Divyathali/Attendace_system_basic_model/README.md

 # Attendance_system

+ 1. install opencv and tkinter in anaconda
+ 2. Run attendance.py
-install opencv and tkinter in anaconda and run attendance.py and enjoy. just make a folder named TrainingImageLabel.
+ 3. just make a folder named TrainingImageLabel.

-# TrainingImageLable and .ipynb_checkpoints folder are need to be added.
+TrainingImageLable and .ipynb_checkpoints folder are need to be added.